daniel-molina/visualequation/README.md

 This program is expected to be user-friendly and intuitive, so it should not be difficult to use.

-Instead of a cursor, you navigate with a box that surrounds blocks of the equation, from a single symbol to the entire equation.
-Insert characters at the right of the box by pressing keys on the keyboard or clicking symbols in the above panel.
-If the box surrounds a square, as when you open the program, you overwrite the square.
+Instead of a cursor, you navigate with a "ghost" that surrounds blocks of the equation, from a single symbol to the entire equation.
+Insert characters at the direction in which the ghost is facing by pressing keys on the keyboard or clicking symbols in the bottom panel.
+If the ghost surrounds a square, as when you open the program, you overwrite the square.

 The following key combinations work: (They can be changed or extended in the future)

 * LEFT or right-clicking the equation:
-Change the selection box backwards.
+Change the direction of the ghost to left or navigate backwards.

 * RIGHT or TAB or left-clicking the equation:
-Change the selection box forwards.
+Change the direction of the ghost to right or navigate forwards.

 * DELETE or BACKSPACE:
 Remove current selection.
 If it was the entire argument of an operator, a square will remain so you can select it and add something in the future.
 There is no way to remove those squares without deleting the entire operator.

 * UP and DOWN:
-Put a superindex or subindex.
+Put a superindex or subindex in the direction pointed by the ghost.

 * CTRL+z:
 Recover the equation as it was before last change.
 You can use it all the times that you need.